 Schools Division

-Limerick and Clare Education and Training Board has responsibility for 2 multi-denominational Community National Schools and 17 multi-denominational post-primary Community Colleges in Limerick and Clare.
+Limerick and Clare Education and Training Board has responsibility for 3 multi-denominational Community National Schools, 1 Community Special School, and 17 multi-denominational post-primary Community Colleges in Limerick and Clare.
 The authority is also co-patron of 5 Community Schools in its administrative region.
 This equates to 47% of overall post-primary student enrolment in the region.

 Limerick and Clare Education and Training Board schools provide quality learning opportunities through broad curricular experiences.
 Significant student support services are offered through pastoral support structures and student support team frameworks.
 The schools also have an extensive range of extra and co-curricular activities providing opportunities to facilitate the development of the human, spiritual and academic potential in every student.